 The accommodations in Banff are plentiful and varied depending on how much you want to spend.

-Luxury – We cannot mention hotels in Banff, Alberta without presenting the iconic Fairmont Banff Springs.
+This is one of the most iconic hotels in the world, and a stay at Fairmont Banff Springs is a must!
 For over 130 years, this luxury hotel has been the epitome of class and a must-see destination in Banff National Park.
-This is a once-in-a-lifetime type stay that is totally worth the experience.
-(We’ve stayed once, so can say that!)
-While you’re there, you can also “Eat the Castle” with this fun food tour.
+This is a once-in-a-lifetime type of stay that is totally worth the experience (we’ve stayed once, so we can say that!)
 Fun Fact: Marilyn Monroe stayed at the Fairmont for eight days in 1953 while shooting the film River of No Return.

-Mid-Range – Rubbing shoulders with celebrities at the Fairmont is pretty pricey so a more budget-friendly option is the Canalta Lodge.
+Rubbing shoulders with celebrities at the Fairmont is pretty pricey, so a more budget-friendly option is the Canalta Lodge.
 Recently renovated, we really enjoyed our stay amid its eclectic design.
-In a small town such as Banff, the underground parking feature that this property offers is a huge perk.
+In a small town such as Banff, this property’s underground parking feature is a huge perk.
 Additionally, this property has been recognized as the best value in Banff.

-Budget – Save your budget for exploring all that Banff has to offer and stay at the Banff International Hostel.
-It’s located on the beautiful property of the Banff Centre, has a fully equipped kitchen for all to use, free breakfast, and is highly rated.
+Save your budget for exploring all that Banff has to offer and stay at the Banff International Hostel.
+It’s located on the beautiful property of the Banff Centre, has a fully equipped kitchen for all to use, complimentary breakfast, and is highly rated.

-For more accommodation recommendations we have written a complete guide for where to stay in Banff.
+For more accommodation recommendations, we have written a complete guide for where to stay in Banff and a guide just for cabins in Banff.
 Is Banff full?
-Then take a look at nearby accommodations in Canmore.
+Take a look at nearby accommodations in Canmore.

-The sights to see in Banff are endless and entirely up to what you want to see.
+The sights and scenery in Banff are endless and entirely up to what you want to see.
 Of course, there are numerous iconic nature spots, but Banff also has a unique history and lively arts scene that are notable in their own right.
-Here are some of our favourites:
+Whether you plan to see it all on your own or via a curated Banff tour, here are some of our favourites:

 Fairmont Banff Springs

-A visit to Banff is not complete without at least setting eyes on the Fairmont Banff Springs Hotel, aka Canada’s “Castle in the Rockies”.
-There are multiple clearly marked lookout points that will help you get an Instagrammable shot of this UNESCO World Heritage Site.
+A visit to Banff is incomplete without at least setting eyes on the Fairmont Banff Springs Hotel, Canada’s “Castle in the Rockies.”
+Multiple clearly marked lookout points will help you get an Instagrammable shot of this UNESCO World Heritage Site.
 Even if you’re not a guest, tours of this iconic hotel are available, including this fun food tour that (almost) literally lets you “Eat the Castle”.

-The luxury mountain resort is also a destination in itself with a championship golf course, an award-winning spa, multiple dining experiences, art galleries, and shopping opportunities.
-Tip: Challenge yourself to navigate through the tunnels that connect the conference center with the hotel!
+The luxury mountain resort is also a destination with a championship golf course, an award-winning spa, multiple dining experiences, art galleries, and shopping opportunities.
+Tip: Challenge yourself to navigate the tunnels connecting the conference center with the hotel!

 Museums